Breaking GUT Groups in F-Theory

 Having specified a GUT breaking mechanism, we can now start to address some of the phenomenology of $F$-theoretic GUTs.
 There are many issues one could discuss, and we focus on only a few of them.
 This paper is a direct continuation of \cite{Donagi:2008ca}, so we refer to that paper for basic concepts and notation.

 In section \ref{Monopoles} we show that our models predict monopoles carrying magnetic hypercharge.
 They correspond to certain $D3$-branes ending on the GUT 7-brane.

 In section \ref{KKThresholds} we give a detailed discussion of threshold corrections to the gauge kinetic terms.
 It is well known that the GUT prediction of $\alpha_3(M_Z)$ differs slightly from the experimental value, and the natural question is if the heavy threshold corrections in our scenario make the situation worse or better.
 We will see that at least in our toy models, the corrections come with varying signs and can make the discrepancy worse or better.
+We will also see that the KK scale ends up parametrically lower than the the GUT scale, although in practice this is a mild effect.

 In section \ref{ProtonDecay} we discuss proton decay.
 Dimension four and five operators violating baryon number are generically present and models have to be engineered to guarantee their absence.
 We find that decay through dimension six operators is parametrically enhanced as $\alpha_{GUT}\to 0$ compared to four-dimensional models.
-A similar situation had earlier been discovered in other KK models of unification \cite{Friedmann:2002ty,Klebanov:2003my}, however unlike these papers, for the most promising scenarios in our setting the parametric dependence for $p\to \pi^0 e^+_L$ and $p\to \pi^0 e^+_R$ is the same.
+A similar situation had earlier been discovered in other KK models of unification \cite{Friedmann:2002ty,Klebanov:2003my}, however the parametric dependence for the $p\to \pi^0 e^+_L$ channel is different from what was seen in these papers.
+Moreover a second effect, the lowering of the KK scale compared to the GUT scale, also did not appear in $M$-theory.

-Many of our results were conceived in March 2008 and discussed in seminars and conference talks from March through May 2008.
-In the meantime, two papers have appeared (\cite{Beasley:2008kw},\cite{Tatar:2008zj}) that overlap with some of our results.
-A section on constructing compactifications will appear in version 2 of this paper.
+{\it Note for revision:} The present version of this paper includes significant clarifications and improvements over the original version arXiv:0808.2223.
+Most of these were designed to bring the paper more in line with the subsequent papers \cite{Donagi:2009ra,Donagi:2011jy}.
+We also extended the discussion of extra light $Z'$s, expanded the discussion of flux quantization and exotic matter in appendix \ref{HetGfluxes}, and added appendix \ref{E8roots}.
+As this paper was being prepared for submission, two papers appeared (\cite{Beasley:2008kw,Tatar:2008zj}) that overlap with some of our results.

 \newsection{Breaking the GUT group} \seclabel{GUTbreaking}

 \newsubsection{The basic proposal}

 We start with a brief recap of the discussion in \cite{Donagi:2008ca}.
 There are basically three ideas for breaking the GUT group in string models.
 The first is to engineer an adjoint Higgs or a Higgs in another large representation.
 Although this is in principle possible in $F$-theory, in this way one ends up with a traditional four-dimensional GUT model.
 Such models are beset by phenomenological problems such as doublet/triplet splitting and a tension between fast proton decay and unification.
 Therefore it is more desirable to use the additional ingredients in our $F$-theoretic constructions and to look for an intrinsically higher dimensional mechanism which preserves the successes of unification but evades the problems.